Pomerania: Renaissance (circa 1400–1700) to Early Modern Age

 In 1466, with the Teutonic Order's defeat in the Thirteen Years' War, Pomerelia became again part of the Polish Crown and formed the Pomeranian Voivodeship within the provinces of Royal Prussia and Greater Poland.
 While the German population in the Duchy of Pomerania adopted the Protestant reformation in 1534, the Polish (along with Kashubian) population remained with the Roman Catholic Church.
 The Thirty Years' War severely ravaged and depopulated narrow Pomerania; few years later this same happened to Pomerelia (the Deluge).
 With the extinction of the Griffin house during the same period, the Duchy of Pomerania was divided between the Swedish Empire and Brandenburg-Prussia in 1648, while Pomerelia remained in with the Kingdom of Poland.
-In the late 17th and early 18th centuries, French Huguenot communes were established in Gdańsk, Stargard, Prenzlau, Schwedt, Kołobrzeg, Pasewalk and Szczecin.
+In the late 17th and early 18th centuries, French Huguenot communes were established in Danzig, Stargard, Prenzlau, Schwedt, Kolberg, Pasewalk and Stettin.